-How To Learn to Write Latin?
+How Can You go About Learning to Write in Latin?

 Understand the Evolution of Latin Words

 Learning Latin will be easier if you already have studied French (one of many Romance languages) like many British students do.
 Linguists say that 90% of all French nouns, verbs and adjective come directly from Latin.
 Turkish, Icelandic or even Bosnian are other languages that have been influenced by Latin!
 Latin may be more than 2500 years old and may have stopped evolving a long time ago, it remains important to understand that this language, which at one point was spoken throughout Europe and across the Mediterranean coast, was once a thriving language.
 Like English still does today, Latin changed with time.
 The classical Latin that we study today is far from the popular Latin spoken by Romans in England until the 5th century.
 Just like English, Roman used tonic accents when speaking.
 It means that Latin words are emphasized on a certain syllable.
 In Latin, the accent will depend on the length of the word.
 In dictionaries such as the Cambridge Latin dictionary, the accent is indicated by an apostrophe before the syllable to emphasis: